bbc/audio-orchestration/Readme.md

 npm run build -ws
 ```

-Then you can, for example, start a development server for the template, which will use the other packages you've just built:
+Then you can, for example, start a development server for the template, which will use the other packages you've just built.

 ```sh
 cd packages/template